 Investment properties are measured initially at cost, including transaction costs.
 The cost of investment properties is the amount of cash or cash equivalents paid or the fair value of other consideration given to acquire an asset at the time of its acquisition or construction or, where applicable, the amount attributed to that asset when initially recognized in accordance with the specific requirements of PFRS.
-Accordingly, investment properties acquired under the asset-for- share swap agreement in 1995 were initially measured at the assigned values as approved by the Philippine SEC.
+Accordingly, investment properties acquired under the asset-for-share swap agreement in 1995 were initially measured at the assigned values as approved by the Philippine SEC.
+These assigned values were deemed costs of the investment properties acquired.
 The carrying amount includes the cost of replacing part of an existing investment property at the time that cost is incurred if the recognition criteria are met and excludes the costs of day-to-day servicing of an investment property.